Damola18/Damola18/README.md

 Hello there 👋, You are welcome to Adedamola's space

-I Code ⚡<br>
+I Code 💻<br>
-I Write ⚡⚡ <br>
+I Write 🖊️ <br>
-I Design⚡⚡⚡
+I Design 📱

 I write HTML, CSS & JavaScript.
-Also proficient with the use of Git.
+Let's Git in touch with each other
+Twitter: @adedamola_code

 I am currently building a Geo-Search Web Application.
-I love the social space , let's tweet each other : @adedamola_code